Educational content only. Not medical advice. Consult a healthcare provider for personal guidance.

 Consult a healthcare provider if:

 RLS is treatable.
-The 2025 AASM guidelines provide clear, evidence-based recommendations that have significantly improved outcomes for patients.
+The 2025 AASM guidelines provide clear, evidence-based recommendations that have significantly improved outcomes for patients — see Treating Restless Legs Syndrome for what they recommend.
 You do not need to accept poor sleep as inevitable.

 Key Takeaways